dragoscops/workflow-trigger-wait/README.md

 [![Build Status](https://github.com/dragoscops/workflow-trigger-wait/actions/workflows/ci.yml/badge.svg)](https://github.com/dragoscops/workflow-trigger-wait/actions/workflows/ci.yml)

-This GitHub Action facilitates triggering workflows in a different repository and optionally waiting for them to complete.
+This Github action facilitates triggering workflows (in a different or the same repository) and optionally waiting for them to complete.
 It's designed to streamline the coordination of workflows across multiple repositories, enhancing automation and efficiency in your development processes.

 - [GitHub Action: Workflow Trigger and Wait](#github-action-workflow-trigger-and-wait)
   - [Features](#features)